ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 The definition of a [[category]] effectively enforces an ordering on the "0-faces" -- the source and target [[object|objects]] -- of every 1-cell (every [[morphism]]).
 In many cases this is essential, in that there is no way to regard the generic morphism $a \stackrel{f}{\to} b$ in the category as a morphism from $b$ to $a$ instead.

-But there are many categories for which this is not the case, where every morphism naturally only comes with the information of an unordered pair $\{a,b \}$ of objects, without any prejudice on which is to be regarded as source and which as target.
+But there are many categories for which this is not the case, where every morphism naturally only comes with the information of an unordered pair $\{a,b \}$ of objects, without any prejudice on which is to be regarded as the source and which as the target.
 An important general example is:

 * the category $Spans(C)$ of [[span|spans]] in a category $C$ with pullbacks, or [[duality|dually]], the category $CoSpans(C)$ of [[cospan|cospans]] in a category $C$ with pushouts.

 More concrete examples are:

-* categories of [[cobordism|cobordisms]] (but notice that cobordisms are naturally regarded as [[cospan|cospans]] which makes this a special case of the above example);
+* categories of [[cobordism|cobordisms]] (but notice that cobordisms are naturally regarded as [[cospan|cospans]] making this a special case of the above example);

-* the category [[Hilb]] of Hilbert spaces, where for every linear map $f : H_1 \to H_2$ we also have the adjoint map (in the sense of Hilbert spaces, not in the categorical sense) $f^\dagger : H_2 \to H_1$ (but notice that according to [[groupoidification]] this is also essentially to be regarded as a special case of categories of spans).
+* the category [[Hilb]] of Hilbert spaces, where for every linear map $f : H_1 \to H_2$ we also have the adjoint map (in the sense of Hilbert spaces, not in the categorical sense) $f^\dagger : H_2 \to H_1$ (but notice that, according to [[groupoidification]], this is also essentially to be regarded as a special case of categories of spans).

-A _dagger structure_ on a category is extra structure which encodes the idea of _removing_ the ordering information on the 0-faces of 1-cells in a category: it is a contravariant functor which sends every morphism $f : a \to b$ to a morphism going the other way, $f^\dagger : b \to a$.
+A _dagger structure_ on a category is an extra structure which encodes the idea of _removing_ the ordering information on the 0-faces of 1-cells in a category.
+It is a contravariant functor which sends every morphism $f : a \to b$ to a morphism going the other way, $f^\dagger : b \to a$.

-The notation and terminology here is motivated from the example [[Hilb]] of Hilbert spaces, where $f^\dagger$ is traditionally the notion for the adjoint of a linear map $f$.
+The notation and terminology here is motivated by the example [[Hilb]] of Hilbert spaces, where $f^\dagger$ is traditionally the adjoint of a linear map $f$.
 The canonical &#8224;-structure on [[Hilb]] and on [[nCob]] is crucial in [[FQFT|quantum field theory]] where it is used to encode the idea of **unitarity**:

 a _unitary_ [[FQFT|functorial QFT]] of dimension $n$ is supposed to be a functor $n Cob \to Hilb$ which respects the &#8224;-structure on both sides.

 ## Terminology

-In Wikipedia a [dagger category](http://en.wikipedia.org/wiki/Dagger_category) is said to be the same as _involutive category_ or _category with involution_.
+In Wikipedia, a [dagger category](http://en.wikipedia.org/wiki/Dagger_category) is said to be the same as an _involutive category_ or a _category with involution_.
 However, [Springer's Encyclopedia of Mathematics](https://encyclopediaofmath.org/wiki/Category_with_involution) requires that a "category with involution" is also compatibly [[enriched category|enriched]] over [[posets]].

 In enriched category theory, involutive categories have also been called **symmetric categories**.
-Sometimes the involution is required to be strict in the sense that the dagger is an *equality* rather than an *isomorphism*: in line with [[horizontal categorification]], one could argue these should be called **commutative categories**, since a one-object category with such an involution is a [[commutative monoid]].
+Sometimes the involution is required to be strict in the sense that the dagger is an *equality* rather than an *isomorphism*.
+In line with [[horizontal categorification]], one could argue that these should be called **commutative categories**, since a one-object category with such an involution is a [[commutative monoid]].

 ## Definition